isomerpages/mse-sggreenplan/_take-action/green-plan-conversations.md

 ![Conversations](/images/conversations-green-commute2.jpg)

 ### Is The SG Green Plan 2030 Bold Enough – What More Can We Do (24 October 2021)
-This Conversation, organised by the NYC was held on 24 October 2021 via Zoom, involving 84 youths from NUS, Nanyang Technological University, Singapore Management University, Singapore Institute of Technology, Singapore University of Technology and Design, Singapore University of Social Sciences and Singapore Institute of Management and the following Political Office Holder and invited speakers:
+This Conversation, organised by the National Youth Council, involved 84 youths from NUS, Nanyang Technological University, Singapore Management University, Singapore Institute of Technology, Singapore University of Technology and Design, Singapore University of Social Sciences and Singapore Institute of Management.

-Mr Alvin Tan – Minister of State (MOS) for Culture, Community and Youth & Trade and Industry Ms Melissa Low – NYC Council Member and Research Fellow, Energy Studies Institute Dr Tricia Seow – Senior Lecturer, Humanities and Social Studies Education, National Institute of Education Ms Nor Lastrina Hamid – Co-founder, Singapore Youth for Climate Action Ms Danielle Zheng – Deputy Director, Environment Policy, Ministry of Sustainability and the Environment, Ms Eleanor Koh – Assistant Director, Environment Policy, Ministry of Sustainability and the Environment

 ![Conversations](/images/conversations-what-more-youths.jpg)

 ### Ministry for Trade and Industry (MTI) Green Plan Conversation (19 October 2021)